Ajay-2007/PyCharm_Tips_and_Tricks/Tips_and_Tricks.md

     - Use the same context menu item to see the history of changes on a directory.
 You will never lose any code with this feature!

 - `ctrl+E` (View|Recent Files) brings a popup list of the recently visited files.
 Choose the desired file and press `Enter` to open it.

+- To show seperator lines between methods in the editor, open the editor settings and select the `Show method separators` check box in the the `Appearance` page.